MesseBasseProduction/MesseMap/README.md

 All maps are released under [ODbL license](https://opendatacommons.org/licenses/odbl/).
 MesseMap is using open source maps released by [OpenStreetMap](https://www.openstreetmap.fr/), [ESRI](https://www.esri.com/), [Carto](https://carto.com/basemaps/), [Mapiful](https://www.mapiful.com/) and [Stamen](http://maps.stamen.com) providing astonishing data ready to use.
 A very warm thanks to those heroes!

-## Libraries

-The map handling is done using [Leaflet.js](https://leafletjs.com/) (BSD-2-Clause license), a Leaflet plugin to enable a smooth zooming, [SmoothWheelZoom](https://github.com/mutsuyuki/Leaflet.SmoothWheelZoom) (MIT license), another Leaflet plugin [Leaflet Control Search](https://github.com/stefanocudini/leaflet-search) (MIT license) to perform searches on the map, it uses [html2canvas](https://html2canvas.hertzen.com/) (MIT license), [html2canvas-proxy-nodejs](https://github.com/niklasvh/html2canvas-proxy-nodejs) (MIT license) and [jsPDF](https://github.com/parallax/jsPDF) (MIT license) to allow the exporting in all supported formats.

 ## Bonnus : Map tiles downloader

 This repository also includes a Python script, that will fetch and save to your disk tiles for a given map.
 It features several options, to download the map tiles by zone (Lat/Lng min and max point and zoom range) or as a whole (but beware, maps are huge in size terms).
 Just start the script with no arguments to begin `python ./src/py/MapDownloader.py` and fill the required information, then you can have one or several coffees.

+## Libraries and credits

+The map handling is done using [Leaflet.js](https://leafletjs.com/) (BSD-2-Clause license), a Leaflet plugin to enable a smooth zooming, [SmoothWheelZoom](https://github.com/mutsuyuki/Leaflet.SmoothWheelZoom) (MIT license), another Leaflet plugin [Leaflet Control Search](https://github.com/stefanocudini/leaflet-search) (MIT license) to perform searches on the map, it uses [html2canvas](https://html2canvas.hertzen.com/) (MIT license), [html2canvas-proxy-nodejs](https://github.com/niklasvh/html2canvas-proxy-nodejs) (MIT license) and [jsPDF](https://github.com/parallax/jsPDF) (MIT license) to allow the exporting in all supported formats.

+Fonts are taken from DaFont, using [Catamaran](https://www.dafont.com/catamaran.font) from [Vladimir Nikolic](https://www.dafont.com/vladimir-nikolic.d6875), [Sublima](https://www.dafont.com/sublima.font) from [Ruls Do Paolo](https://www.dafont.com/profile.php?user=1305933) and [Louis George Café](https://www.dafont.com/louis-george-cafe.font) from [Chen Yining](https://www.dafont.com/chen-yining.d6681).

 ---